 \subsection{Partial Latent Space Sharing}

-Instead of sharing whole dimensions of the latent space in LadderNMT, in this section, we propose a variant of LadderNMT that partially shares the intermediate latent space.
-It leaves a few dimensions that can focus on individual information for each aligned language.
-The number of shared or non-shared dimensions is determined by a pre-defined percentage hyperparameter, $\rho$.
-The shared dimension is $D_z^{srd}=round(D_z \times \rho)$, where $D_z$ is the dimension of the intermediate latent vector, $\pmb{z}_j$.
-The non-shared dimension is $D_z-D_z^{srd}$.
+Instead of sharing the entire latent space in LadderNMT, we propose a variant that partially shares the intermediate latent space.
+This approach allocates subsets of dimensions to entirely focus on each language information.
+The proportion of shared versus non-shared dimensions is controlled by a predefined hyperparameter $\rho \in [0,1]$.
+The number of shared dimensions is calculated as $d^{srd}_z=round(d_z \times \rho)$, where $d_z$ is the dimension of the intermediate latent vector.
+Consequently, the number of non-shared dimensions is $d_z-d^{srd}_z$.

-We believe that partial sharing could be useful when the true manifolds of intermediate latent variables are different from each other.
-This situation could happen when the two languages are from very different regions geometrically, culturally, or historically.
-For example, Inuktitut dialect from Nunavik (Arctic Qu\'ebec) contains a dozen of expressions for `snow' \citep{2015inuktitut}, while languages near the equator might have just a few expressions for snow.
-In other words, the latent spaces of the two languages might have different manifold parts regarding the word `snow'.
-In such cases, providing non-shared dimensions could be useful to preserve the difference.
+Partial sharing can be advantageous when the true manifolds of intermediate latent variables differ significantly between languages.
+Such differences may arise from substantial geographical, cultural, or historical disparities.
+For instance, the Inuktitut dialect from Nunavik (Arctic Québec) contains numerous expressions for `snow' \citep{2015inuktitut}, while languages from equatorial regions might have only a few terms for `snow'.
+This indicates that the latent spaces for these languages might diverge in specific aspects, such as vocabulary related to `snow'.
+In these scenarios, incorporating non-shared dimensions can help preserve these unique language characteristics.